ona-li-toki-e-jan-Epiphany-tawa-mi/ISawedThisPlayerInHalf/README.md

 # ISawedThisPlayerInHalf
 Your player... is ca- oh my god, his torso is flying!

-This mod splits apart the player's mid-section, freeing the torso from the legs.
+This mod splits apart the player, freeing the torso from the legs.

 ## How to Build